ellenhp/airmail/README.md

 # 📫 Airmail 📫

 Airmail is an extremely lightweight geocoder[^1] written in pure Rust.
-Built on top of [tantivy](https://github.com/quickwit-oss/tantivy), it offers a low memory footprint and fast indexing (~8k POIs per second on my machine).
+Built on top of [tantivy](https://github.com/quickwit-oss/tantivy), it offers a low memory footprint and fast indexing (the planet takes under 3 hours on my hardware).
 Airmail currently supports English queries based on place names and addresses in North American address formats.
 Other languages and address formats work, but have not been systematically tested.

 [^1]: A geocoder is a search engine for places.
 When you type in "vegan donut shop" into your maps app of choice, a geocoder is what shows you nearby places that fit your query.